nreese/kibana-plugin-notes/README.md

 # Kibana knowledge share
 This is a collection of knowledge that will make Kibana code and plugin development a little bit easier.

+## Future proof your plugins
 **Note:** Kibana is constantly changing and getting better.
 This document is targeted at the 6.0 baseline.
+Examples and architecture will not be accurate for future versions of kibana.

+1) Use React.
+We are in the long, slow, and painful process of removing Angular from Kibana
+2) Do not use Bootstrap CSS classes or components.
+Bootstrap is getting removed from Kibana
+3) Write Jest tests instead of Mocha tests
+4) Inside of plugins, try to limit `ui/` imports and rely on `vis.API` for dependency injection.
+Future versions of Kibana will try to more module and limit allowing plugins to import directly from one module to another.

 ## Complete understanding of Javascript